ShoueneKun/Machine-Learning-driven-analysis-of-Gaze-Error/README.md

 * Depth data: We used a ZED depth camera to capture depth information at 1080p and 30Hz.
 A checkerboard is used to registed the ZED camera and Pupil labs scene camera into the same coordination space.
 This enables us to compute a 3D Point-of-Regard.

 * Labels: Each stream is labeled by one or multiple human annotaters.
 Certain trials do not contain labels.
+Certain trials are partially labelled.

 All streams are time synced and provided in a simple data structure, henceforth called, [ProcessData], which is a MATLAB structure.
 Each [ProcessData] may or may not have a corresponding [LabelData] which holds information about the labels.